arvvnd/zenv/visualizations.md

 # zenv - Visualized Architecture and Flows

-This document provides visual representations (using Mermaid.js) of the `zenv` tool's architecture, database schema, and command flows, based on the Architecture Design Document and Functional Specification Document.
+This document provides visual representations (using Mermaid.js) of the `zenv` tool's architecture, database schema, and command flows.

+*mermaid renderer is only available on github web, AFAIK the following diagrams/charts won't render on github mobile apps, view this page on a mobile browser if you need to*

 ## 1. Overall Architecture